BVADBuenviaje/Hotel/README.md

 # Hotel
-Repository for Applications Development and Emerging Technologies
+Repository for Applications Development and Emerging Technologies activities.